DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 ### M2tsEsRateInPes
 * M2tsEsRateInPes `string` (values: INCLUDE, EXCLUDE): Controls whether to include the ES Rate field in the PES header.

+### M2tsNielsenId3
+* M2tsNielsenId3 `string` (values: INSERT, NONE): If INSERT, Nielsen inaudible tones for media tracking will be detected in the input audio and an equivalent ID3 tag will be inserted in the output.

 ### M2tsPcrControl
 * M2tsPcrControl `string` (values: PCR_EVERY_PES_PACKET, CONFIGURED_PCR_PERIOD): When set to PCR_EVERY_PES_PACKET, a Program Clock Reference value is inserted for every Packetized Elementary Stream (PES) header.
 This is effective only when the PCR PID is the same as the video or audio elementary stream.